 Fighting for Clients in Greensboro, Alpharetta & Ellijay

-In the twentieth century, as products became increasingly sophisticated and potentially dangerous, and as the separation between production and consumption widened, product liability became very important for both the manufacturers and the consumers.
+As products became increasingly sophisticated and potentially dangerous in the 20th Century—and as the separation between production and consumption widened—product liability in the area of personal injury law became very important for both the manufacturers and the consumers.

 - Defective construction equipment/machinery and power tools

 - Defective kitchen, bathroom, and other household appliances

 Despite the presence of strict federal and state regulations and consumer-oriented protection agencies, defective products still make their way to millions of consumers each year.
 We are all consumers, after all, who profit greatly from living in an industrial society.